2008 NBA Finals: Aftermath

-In the 2008–09 season the Celtics raced to a 27–2 start, the best through 29 games in NBA history, until that fateful finals rematch against the Lakers on Christmas Day ended a franchise-high 19-game winning streak.
-Then days after the All-Star Game Kevin Garnett injured his right knee, and was lost for the season.
-The Celtics won 62 games, but the absence of Garnett affected the team as they were eliminated in seven games by the Orlando Magic in the Eastern Conference Semifinals.
+In the 2008–09 season, the Celtics got off to an impressive start with a 27–2 record, marking the best start through 29 games in NBA history.
+However, their momentum halted when they faced the Lakers on Christmas Day in a fateful finals rematch, bringing an end to their franchise-high 19-game winning streak.
+Shortly after the 2009 All-Star Game, Kevin Garnett suffered a devastating right knee injury which sidelined him for the remainder of the season.
+Despite finishing the season with 62 wins, the absence of Garnett had a noticeable impact on the team's performance as they were eliminated in seven games by the Dwight Howard-led Orlando Magic in the 2009 Eastern Conference semifinals.

-The Lakers rebounded to win 65 games in the aforementioned season, then proceeded to win the NBA title in five games over the Magic.
+The Lakers experienced a resurgence in the subsequent season, winning 65 games and clinching the 2009 NBA championship title in five games after overcoming the Dwight Howard-led Orlando Magic.
 Even though another mid-season injury to Andrew Bynum threatened their title drive, he did come back late in the season.
-The Lakers became the first team since the 1988–89 Pistons to win the NBA Finals after losing it in the previous year.
+The 2008-09 Los Angeles Lakers became the first team since the 1988–89 Detroit Pistons to win the NBA Finals after losing it in the previous year.

-Both teams would eventually meet again in 2010 where the Lakers defeated the Celtics in seven games.

-The Celtics' 17th championship raised the total of major professional sports championships in Boston to 32, and it continued a string of championships for the city this decade.
-The NFL's New England Patriots won the Super Bowl in 2001, 2003 and 2004, and nearly won a fourth on Super Bowl XLII, only to have a perfect season denied by the New York Giants four months earlier.
-Major League Baseball's Boston Red Sox won their second World Series title of the decade eight months earlier, adding their total to seven.
-With the NHL's Boston Bruins winning the 2011 Stanley Cup Finals, the city of Boston became the first city to win championships in all four major sports in a seven-year span.
-The city's total title tally now stands at 38.